 Scale insects, like most other sap feeders, excrete a sugary honeydew that drops onto the leaves below the scale infestation.
 Such foliage develops a sticky sheen which can rapidly become home to black Sooty mould.

-Scale Insect control
+Scale Insect control and treatment

 Not all scale insects affect the growth of plants and so you might prefer to put up with them.
 But if you do decide to treat them, here are some suggestions.

-How to get rid of scale insects outside:
+How to get rid of scale insects outside

 - Small colonies and individual scale insects can be controlled by simply wiping them off the plant with a damp cloth or sponge.